DataDog/watermarkpodautoscaler/README.md

 ### The process

-Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/master/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deployment, then create an HPA targeting a deployment that does not exist, but configure the same metric as in the WPA.
-This is because I have not implemented the informer on the DCA side to watch for WPAs.
+Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/master/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deployment.

 The Datadog Cluster Agent will pick up the Creation/Update/Deletion event and parse through the Spec of the WPA to extract the metric and scope to get from Datadog.